jaredjensen/code-test-1/README.md

 ## What is your strategy to roll out updated APIs in production?

+Automate deployment of containers to ensure consistency and reduce downtime.

 ## How would you secure your RESTful APIs?

+1. Use SSL secured endpoints
+1. Use CORS to target specific browser consumers
+1. Only expose public services outside the firewall
+1. Use OAuth and JWT for user authorization

 # Task 7 - Design/Architecture (3 of 3)